 Yes, you can reheat them in the oven, in a skillet, or in the microwave.
 However, the microwave will make them a little bit soggy.

 Yes, they are very good for you.
+Cruciferous are sought out for their nutrition.
 Brussels sprouts contain high levels of many nutrients and have quite a few health benefits.
 Read about ten ways that Brussels sprouts can benefit your health.

 When baking Brussel sprouts there are a few steps you need to take to prepare these green delights for cooking.